Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical solutions in 2D: Discussion

 To investigate the source of the large uncertainties in these regions, it is convenient to notice that, as per their definitions, $\varepsilon_{\widetilde{v_{y}}}$ will always be larger in those regions where $v_y \rightarrow 0$, whereas $\angle(\ve{v},\widetilde{\ve{v}})$ will be larger in regions where $\|\ve{v}\| \rightarrow 0$.
 It is also important to note that $\|\ve{v}\| \rightarrow 0$ immediately implies $v_y \rightarrow 0$, but not the other way around.

-Once this has been clarified, we are in a position to assert that in the analytical case (Sect.~\ref{subsection:no_temporal_yz}), $\varepsilon_{\widetilde{v_{y}}}$ and $\angle(\ve{v},\widetilde{\ve{v}})$ are largest in those regions where $\|\ve{v}\| \rightarrow 0$ (see Fig.~\ref{fig:yz_Neu_ex1}).
+With this clarified, we are in a position to assert that in the analytical case (Sect.~\ref{subsection:no_temporal_yz}), $\varepsilon_{\widetilde{v_{y}}}$ and $\angle(\ve{v},\widetilde{\ve{v}})$ are the largest in regions where $\|\ve{v}\| \rightarrow 0$ (see Fig.~\ref{fig:yz_Neu_ex1}).
 In the case of the two-dimensional MHD simulation (Sect.~\ref{subsection:simulation_yz}), the regions where the errors are largest do not coincide with locations where $\|\ve{v}\| \rightarrow 0$.
-We can ascertain this because in the MHD simulations, the minimum velocity is about 1 km~s$^{-1}$ (see colorbar in Fig.~\ref{fig:yz_sim_2D}).
-Instead, $\varepsilon_{\widetilde{v_{y}}}$ increases in those regions where $v_y \rightarrow 0$ and thus where the velocity is mostly aligned with the $z$-axis.
+We can ascertain this because in the MHD simulations, the minimum velocity is about 1 km~s$^{-1}$ (see color bar in Fig.~\ref{fig:yz_sim_2D}).
+In the regions where $v_y \rightarrow 0$, and thus where the velocity is mostly aligned with the $z$-axis, $\varepsilon_{\widetilde{v_{y}}}$ instead increases.
 Also, the fact that the modulus of the velocity in the MHD simulations is never zero implies that the angle between the velocity vector in the MHD simulations and inferred velocity vector, $\angle(\ve{v},\widetilde{\ve{v}})$, does not increase as much as in the analytical example presented in Sect.~\ref{subsection:no_temporal_yz}.

-In order to showcase, how well the horizontal component of the velocity $v_y$ is inferred, in a way that is independent from the magnitude of $v_y$ or $\|{\bf v}\|$, we show in Figure~\ref{fig:pearson_corr} scatter plots between the real $v_y$ and inferred values of the velocity $\widetilde{v_{y}}$.
-We can see that, in both analytical test (left; Sect.~\ref{subsection:no_temporal_yz}) and test with MHD simulations (right; Sect.~\ref{subsection:simulation_yz}), the Pearson correlation coefficient ($r$) is almost 1.0.
-Furthermore, almost all points of the 2D domain fall almost exactly on top of the perfect retrieval line (i.e. slope one) that is indicated by the black line.
+To showcase how well the horizontal component of the velocity $v_y$ is inferred in a way that is independent from the magnitude of $v_y$ or $\|{\bf v}\|$, we show in Fig.~\ref{fig:pearson_corr} scatter plots between the real $v_y$ and the inferred values of the velocity $\widetilde{v_{y}}$.
+One can see that in the analytical test (left; Sect.~\ref{subsection:no_temporal_yz}) and the test with MHD simulations (right; Sect.~\ref{subsection:simulation_yz}), the Pearson correlation coefficient ($r$) is almost 1.0.
+Furthermore, almost all points of the 2D domain fall almost exactly on top of the perfect retrieval line (i.e., slope one) indicated by the black line.